82nd Engineer Combat Battalion Association

 Overlord) followed by the history of this battalion as we carried our

 our mission all across Europe.
-And finally, we have presented a capsule of the entire
+And finally, we have presented a

 WWII conflict!
 These historical accounts are accompanied by hundreds of